cloudfoundry-community/java-nats/client-spring/README.md

 </nats:nats>
 ```

-This creates a nats.client.Nats Spring bean with the id "nats".
+This creates a Spring bean with the id "nats" of type `nats.client.Nats`.

 ## Annotation support